square/eslint-plugin-square/docs/rules/no-assert-ok-find.md

 # no-assert-ok-find

+:fire: The `"extends": "plugin:square/ember"` property in a configuration file enables this rule.

 Ember's `find('.selector')` test helper function always returns an array, even when no elements match.
 As a result, `assert.ok(find('.selector'))` will always pass, even if no elements are found, as an empty array is still truthy.

 ## Rule Details